low-light666/PrivateEye/README.md

 ## private_eye

-private_eye it's a simple to use osint tool.
+private_eye it's a simple osint tool.
 It uses the wigle.net api to query bssids world wide and in order to find real address.
 Although it's not 100% exact.
 Wigle.net API privides execelente data for OSINT enthusiasts and ethical hackers alike.